-The Southwestern Pennsylvania Re-entry Coalition (SPARC) is an effort to foster collaboration among agencies in Southwestern Pennsylvania to coordinate resources for individuals whose criminal record creates barriers to self-sufficiency.
+The Southwestern Pennsylvania Re-entry Coalition (SPARC) was formed as an effort to coordinate resources for individuals whose criminal record creates barriers to self-sufficiency, through collaboration among agencies in Southwestern Pennsylvania.

-Representatives from participating organizations have come together to find the best way to provide ex-offenders with the services they need as they re-enter society and the workforce.
+SPARC brings representatives from these participating organizations together to find the best way to provide formerly incarcerated individuals with the services and resources they need to successfully re-enter society and the workforce.

-- Train and prepare ex-offenders using surveys, workforce development curricula, best practice learning methodology, and vocational training
+3 Train and prepare individuals using surveys, workforce development curricula, best practice learning methodology, and vocational training

 4 Address policy issues through information and advocacy

 5 Increase connectivity across three levels of the justice system (county, state, federal)